Hulusi Behçet: Behçet's disease

 His first observations on Behçet's disease began with a patient he met between 1924 and 1925.
 This man had been consulted for 40 years in Istanbul and Vienna, Austria several times.
 According to his symptoms, the illness had been diagnosed.
 From the aetiology, syphilis and tuberculosis were suspected.
-Austrian doctors had called an unknown protozoal disease.
+Austrian doctors had called it an unknown protozoal disease.
 Ophthalmologists had described the ocular symptoms as iritis, which might be the result of syphilis, tuberculosis or streptococcal or staphylococcal infections.
 After several iridectomies, the patient had completely lost his vision.
 Behçet continued to follow up the patient for many years.

 In 1930, a woman suffering from irritation in her eye and with lesions in her mouth and genital regions was referred to Behçet's clinic and told him that these symptoms had been recurring for several years.
 He consulted the patient until 1932 and tried to diagnose the aetiological agent for tuberculosis, syphilis or mycosis etc. by biopsy and other laboratory analysis, but he could not find anything.
 The prominent ophthalmologists Murat Rahmi and Iggescheimer had been also consulted.

 Following those two patients, in 1936 a male patient from a dental clinic with oral wounds, acneiform signs on the back, scrotal ulcer, eye irritation, evening fever, and abdominal pain was sent to his clinic.
 After the consultation, nothing except a dental cyst was found.
 Behçet thought the recurrent symptoms might be due to a virus.
 He referred the patient to Braun, who did a viral investigation and found some corpuscular structures.